About IFIAR

 4. Facilitate learning and cooperation among IFIAR Members.

-The IFIAR Board was established in April 2017 and is led by the Acting Chair.
+The IFIAR Board was established in April 2017 and is led by the Chair.
 The Board’s tasks and duties are set out in the Charter.
 Current Board Members are Australia, Brazil, Canada, Chinese Taipei, France, Germany, Greece, Ireland, Japan, the Netherlands, Singapore, Switzerland, South Africa, Turkey, the United Kingdom and the United States.

 The following organizations are observers of IFIAR meetings: